 - advise the Government on infrastructure and servicing investment to unlock zoned industrial land to secure the pipeline.

-The Employment Land Development Program aims to build on and support the existing Employment Lands Development Monitor.
+The Employment Land Development Program builds on and supports the existing Employment Lands Development Monitor.

 Frequently asked questions

-Industrial land generally does not include areas that are used primarily for commercial or retail uses such as central business districts or town centres.
+Industrial land generally does not include areas that are used primarily for commercial or retail uses.

 For the purposes of the Industrial Lands Action Plan all employment lands are referred to as ‘industrial’ lands.